You are here

 Weill Cornell Medicine is an accredited Comprehensive Center with Adolescent designation by the American College of Surgeons Metabolic and Bariatric Surgery Accreditation and Quality Improvement Program.

-We are proud to have the met the criteria for this accreditation since 2012.
+We are proud to have met the criteria for this accreditation since 2012.
 Programs earn this award by executing ongoing quality improvement initiatives, closely tracking their results, and providing complete specialized care for all patients.
 This includes patients with the most challenging and complex conditions.
 Having surgery at a center with this expert designation helps to ensure the best outcomes.

 Our Approach to Care